|The Baptism of Jesus by John the Baptist.|

 Edward Elgar cites a melodic fragment from Felix Mendelssohn’s concert overture Calm Sea and Prosperous Voyage in the fourteenth movement of the Enigma Variations.
 The first two Mendelssohn fragments in Variation XIII are set in the key of A-flat major.
-The third is in F minor and the fourth in E-flat major.
-The key letters of those fragments—A, E, and F—are an anagram of a well known musical cryptogram (FAE) that originates from the initials for violinist Joseph Joachim’s romantic motto “Frei aber einsam” (Free but lonely).
+The third is in F minor, and the fourth is in E-flat major.
+The key letters of those fragments — A, E, and F — are an anagram of a well-known musical cryptogram (FAE) that originates from the initials for violinist Joseph Joachim’s romantic motto “Frei aber einsam” (Free but lonely).
 It is astounding that for over a century a myriad of musicians and musicologist like the much vaunted Julian Rushton failed to detect this elementary musical cryptogram concealed so transparently among the key letters of the Mendelssohn fragments.
 As Elgar’s not-so-secret friend would paraphrase the prophet Jeremiah regarding this oversight, “They had eyes but could not see, and ears but could not hear.”
 Elgar’s cryptographic genius is on full display with this demonstration of concealing something so obvious in plain sight.

 - “See Abba” Mendelssohn Cipher

 Why would Elgar encode a reference to seeing God the Father in Variation XIII?
 The explanation is provided by a famous photographic negative of the Turin Shroud first captured by Secondo Pia in May 1898, five months before Elgar began to work openly on the Enigma Variations.
-In the process of the developing the first photographic glass plates of the Turin Shroud in a dark room, Pia made the remarkable discovery that the Turin Shroud is itself a photographic negative.
-A negative of a negative is a positive, so the image on Pia’s photographic negative unveiled for the first time a remarkably detailed image of a crucified man that many Catholic believe is the body of Christ.
-Pia was so shocked by his discovery that he almost dropped the photographic glass plate as the image emerged during the process of developing.
+In the process of developing the first photographic glass plates of the Turin Shroud in a dark room, Pia made the remarkable discovery that the Turin Shroud is itself a photographic negative.
+A negative of a negative is a positive, so the image on Pia’s photographic negative unveiled for the first time a remarkably detailed image of a crucified man that Roman Catholics believe is the body of Christ.
+Pia was so shocked by his discovery that he almost dropped the photographic glass plate as the image emerged during the development process in a dark room.

 The efficacy of the “See Abba” Mendelssohn Cipher is confirmed by a companion cryptogram in the Enigma Theme that encodes the identical phrase using the same letters.
 In a remarkable convergence, the four note letters of the A-flat Mendelssohn fragments are an anagram of the Enigma Theme’s ABA’C structure.
 When read phonetically in reverse, the Enigma Theme’s ABA’C structure sounds like “See Abba.”
 It is remarkable that the “C ABA” Cipher contained in the Enigma Theme’s structure is also present in the four-note Mendelssohn quotations in A-flat major.
 According to Elgar’s Roman Catholic faith, the central person of the Trinity is God the Father.
 So the A-flat Mendelssohn fragment encodes not only the four structural components of the Enigma Theme but also a revealing phrase that hints at the divine inspiration behind the Enigma Variations and the secret friend memorialized in Variation XIII.

 The number four turns up repeatedly in connection with Elgar’s use of the Mendelssohn fragments in the fourteenth movement, Variation XIII.
 There are four Mendelssohn fragments.
 Each quotation is comprised of four notes.
-The original German title of Mendelssohn’s overture—Meeresstille und glückliche Fahrt—is four words.
+The original German title of Mendelssohn’s overture — Meeresstille und glückliche Fahrt — is four words.
 Variation XIII is set in G major, and the fourth scale degree of that key is C which is also known as the subdominant.
-That particular note presents a phonetic parallel with the Mendelssohn fragments because they sonically portray the sea, a word which sounds indistinguishable from the letter c.
+That particular note presents a phonetic parallel with the Mendelssohn fragments because they sonically portray the sea, a word that sounds indistinguishable from the letter c.

 The Enigma Theme’s brooding melody in Section A consists of unusual four-note groupings of alternating pairs of eighth notes and quarter notes separated by regularly spaced quarter rests on the downbeat of each bar.
 Section B commences in measure 7 with a rosalia modulating sequence in the parallel G major mode, the same key as Variation XIII.
 The opening thematic material in Variation XIII consists of three descending perfect 4ths, an interval also granted a marked emphasis in the Enigma Theme’s B Section.
 The melody in Section B begins with a rising four-note linear scale sequence covering a perfect fourth followed by a rising and falling perfect 4th.
 This six-note rosalia formula is repeated four times over four measures with six melody notes per bar.

 There are four melody notes per bar in Section A which is six measures in length.
 These figures are reversed in Section B which is four measures long and has six melody notes per bar.
-The pairing of the number of melody notes per bar (4 and 6) with the number of measures in Sections A and B respectively (6 and 4) is indeed a cipher that encodes the number 46.
-That number is significant because Martin Luther drew inspiration from Psalm 46 to compose his epic hymn Ein feste Burg, the covert Theme to the Enigma Variations.
-To ensure that specific chapter number was linked to that particular Psalm, Elgar enciphered the word Psalm in the performance directions of the Enigma Theme’s first measure as an acrostic anagram and even went so far as to include his initials in the decryption.
-It is also extraordinary that the number of letters in the phrase "dark saying" first introduced by Elgar in the original 1899 program note concerning the Enigma Theme are 4 and 6 respectively.
+The pairing of the number of melody notes per bar (4 and 6) with the number of measures in Sections A and B (6 and 4 respectively) is indeed a cipher that encodes the number 46.
+That number is significant because Martin Luther drew inspiration from Psalm 46 to compose his rousing hymn Ein feste Burg, the covert Theme to the Enigma Variations.
+To ensure that a specific chapter number was linked to that particular Psalm, Elgar enciphered the word Psalm in the performance directions of the Enigma Theme’s first measure as an acrostic anagram and even went so far as to include his initials in the decryption.
+Remarkably, there are precisely 46 characters in Elgar's Enigma Theme Psalm Cipher.
+It is also extraordinary that the number of letters in the phrase “dark saying” first introduced by Elgar in the original 1899 program note concerning the Enigma Theme are 4 and 6 respectively.
 His carefully chosen words harbor layers of cryptographic meaning.